Organizing A Pantry Challenge: Before And After Pictures For Hall Of Fame

 After

-Denise shared these pictures of the before and after pictures of her pantry on the site's Facebook wall.
+Denise shared these pictures of the before and after pictures of her pantry on the site's Facebook wall as well.

 I love it too Denise!
 The baskets and canisters really do make it much for functional and less cluttered, and it looks like you can really find what you need now.